ArianeMora/SiRCleR/README.md

 ```
 from scircm import SciRCM
 # FORMAT must be csv :)
-protFile = f'path to the output from protein differential abundence file'
+protFile = f'path to the output from protein differential abundance file'
 rnaFile = f'path to the output from differential expression analysis file'
 methFile = f'path to the output from methylation DCpG analysis file'
 geneId <- 'ensembl_gene_id'